Volunteering at the Joe Val Bluegrass Festival

 Green Room Door Monitor

-The main duty of the Door Monitor is to help insure that the Green Room is a quiet and secure retreat for our artists and VIP guests.
+The main duty of the Door Monitor is to help ensure that the Green Room is a quiet and secure retreat for our artists and VIP guests.
 Many people want to get into the Green Room to schmooze with artists and guests – you must be willing to politely but firmly say NO to those who don’t meet the criteria for admittance.
 Instructions and procedures will be posted on the wall outside the Green Room for your reference.
 Should questions or disputes arise around Green Room access, the BBU Green Room Manager will resolve the issue for you.

 Workshop Monitor